Back to blog

 Wrap up

 With Oxylabs’ Google Jobs Scraper API, public data acquisition projects are fast, efficient, and effective.
 You can always customize and expand the code as you wish, bringing you more flexibility to achieve your goals.
-In case you’re looking for a general-purpose jobs scraper, check out our Jobs Scraper API.
+In case you’re looking for a general-purpose jobs scraper, check out our Web Scraper API.

 Want to learn more?
 Read this quick overview of the challenges and solutions of scraping job postings.